Texas Special Education Attorney: What They Do, When You Need One, and What It Costs

 Advocacy at the ARD table — some parents hire attorneys to attend ARD meetings as their representative.
 This is legal in Texas, though unusual.
 Districts treat ARD meetings differently when an attorney is present.
 It also changes the dynamic: the district will often bring their own legal counsel, and what was a collaborative ARD process becomes more adversarial.

 Due process representation — this is the core legal function.
 When a dispute proceeds to a due process hearing before a Special Education Hearing Officer (SEHO), both sides present evidence, call witnesses, and make legal arguments.
-This is an adversarial quasi-judicial proceeding.
-You need an attorney here if the district has one — and they almost always do.
+This is an adversarial quasi-judicial proceeding, and many parents seek an attorney here, especially if the district has one.

 The Costs